Donrafaeli/mind-palace/content/docs/Philosophy/Truth.md

 Honestly, I can't fucking believe I'm even attempting to write this.

 When drilling into deep ideas, most of my thought processes after a while usually hit bedrock.
-How do I know anything is True, and if something is, how to conceptualize Truth to be most in line with thinking and acting in the world?
+How do I know anything is True?
+How am I to think about ideas and communicate those thoughts if I don't have a solid reference point.
+It seems like this is a subset of the question of how do I know if anything is real?

+My current feeling, informed by Joschua Bach is that there is only one objective material truth - "There is an absolute truth in the realisation that something seems to be happening."
+And currently, that's as much as I'm willing to dogmatically state.

+However bizzarely tongue in cheek this is, any other rock that I grab onto seems to be relative to something else, the relativity continuing, as they say, all the way down.

+I think this is because objective thinking is something really foreign to our brains, and ultimately something with limited, or even miniscule, evolutionary utility.
+(Yes, even I tire of the constant returns to the bioevolutionary.
+But you have to constantly return to those handful of things you feel that are true, and reexamine them.
+That way, you don't stray too far into unfounded thought loops.)

+As you quickly learn while working in IT, the ideal does not exist, you only have "good enough".
+You can't write the ideal app and then ship, you must make do with good enough and quickly iterate.
+And that's what brains do best.
+Quick value judgements, condensing the infinite complexity of the world into simple action - look over there, don't eat that, don't trust that person.

+So, it seems that

 Questions such as: